DatabayAG/his_in_one_proxy/UPDATE.md

     ...update nr 3 applied.

 This will create three new tables, please ensure to configure your participants in the table "participants" in your database.
+The update script will NOT work with sqlite, please create the table for sqlite manually with the template under "docs/SQLITE.md"

 ## ECS light implementation